jwsly12/equalizer/README.md

-Sure thing!
-Here is the **EQUALIZER** README translated and polished in English, keeping that "hacker tool" aesthetic.

----

 # 🛡️ EQUALIZER v2

 **Security Object Scanner** — A specialized Python tool designed to hunt for dangerous primitives, exposed secrets, and security misconfigurations across files and directories.